keithwfitzgerald/chrome_dev_tools_exercise/README.md

-# chrome_dev_tools_exercise
-This was a practice exercise to use the Chrome Developer Tools to manipulate position in CSS.
+# This was a practice exercise to use the Chrome Developer Tools to manipulate position in CSS.